 TL;DR: We turn discrete objects into continuous fields that implicitly encode their count, offering a simple way to handle variable cardinality across tasks and domains.

-Abstract: Many learning problems require predicting sets of objects without knowing their number in advance.
-Examples include object detection, molecular modeling, and a variety of inference problems for scientific data, such as astrophysical source detection.
-Existing methods often rely on padded representations, or must explicitly infer the cardinality directly from data, which often poses challenges.
-We present a novel strategy for addressing this challenge by casting prediction of variable cardinality as a continuous inference problem, where the number of objects is recovered directly from field mass.
-Our approach, CORDS (Continuous Representations of Discrete Structures), provides a bijective representation that maps sets of spatial objects with features to continuous density and feature fields.
-Because the mapping is invertible, models can operate entirely in field space and still be decoded back to discrete sets.
-We evaluate CORDS across molecular generation and regression, object detection, simulation-based inference in astronomy, and a mathematical task that recovers local maxima, demonstrating robust handling of variable cardinality with competitive accuracy.
+Abstract: Many learning problems require predicting sets of objects when the number of objects is not known beforehand.
+Examples include object detection, molecular modeling, and scientific inference tasks such as astrophysical source detection.
+Existing methods often rely on padded representations or must explicitly infer the set size, which often poses challenges.
+We present a novel strategy for addressing this challenge by casting prediction of variable-sized sets as a continuous inference problem.
+Our approach, CORDS (Continuous Representations of Discrete Structures), provides an invertible mapping that transforms a set of spatial objects into continuous fields: a density field that encodes object locations and count, and a feature field that carries their attributes over the same support.
+Because the mapping is invertible, models operate entirely in field space while remaining exactly decodable to discrete sets.
+We evaluate CORDS across molecular generation and regression, object detection, simulation-based inference, and a mathematical task involving recovery of local maxima, demonstrating robust handling of unknown set sizes with competitive accuracy.

 Primary Area: learning on graphs and other geometries & topologies